stormxio/athens-token/README.md

 Allowance double-spend exploit is mitigated in this contract with functions `increaseAllowance()` and `decreaseAllowance()`.

 However, community agreement on an ERC standard that would protect against this exploit is still pending.
 Users should be aware of this exploit when interacting with this contract.
+Developers who use `approve()`/`transferFrom()` should keep in mind that they have to set allowance to 0 first and verify if it was used before setting the new value.

 ### Mint